Rds15/cs490---ICP1/README.md

 ICP#1 by Renny Soto

-This repo is to demonstrate GitHub knowledge.
+This repository was created to demonstrate GitHub knowledge.
+Also in this repo, we created a README as well as a WIKI